pulumi/provider-version-action/README.md

 ### Major Versions

-When we're wanting to build for a different major version from the last release, we can do this using two methods:
+When we're wanting to build for a different major version from the last release, we can do this using three methods:

 1. Use a version branch containing just the major version number e.g. (`v1` or `v7`).
 Pushing to this branch, or opening a pull request with this branch as the "base" will use this major version.
+2. Name the branch with prefix `upgrade-` and suffix `-major` (e.g. `upgrade-aws-to-v2.0.0-major`).
+This will cause the version number to be incremented by a major increment instead of a minor increment.
-2. Add the label `needs-release/major` to a pull request.
+3. Add the label `needs-release/major` to a pull request.
 This will cause the version number to be incremented by a major increment instead of a minor increment.

 After a major version upgrade PR is merged, the next build of the default branch will also use the new major version.